eNMS-automation/eNMS/docs/base/installation.rst

 When creating a new instance of eNMS (backup instance, new version of eNMS):
   - Install eNMS; note that eNMS has an empty database when installed the first time
   - Run the :guilabel:`Admin / Administration / Migration` either from the UI or from the ReST API.
-Select 'Empty_database_before_import' = True, specify the location of the file to import, and select all object types to be imported: "User", "Device", "Link", "Pool", "Service", "Workflow", "WorkflowEdge", "Task"
+Select 'Empty_database_before_import' = True, specify the location of the file to import, and select all object types to be imported: "User", "device", "Link", "Pool", "Service", "Workflow", "WorkflowEdge", "Task"
   - Next, run the :guilabel:`Inventory/Import & Export/Import and Export Topology` and specify the Excel Spreadsheet to overlay new Device and topology data.
 Make sure not to select 'replace on import' to prevent overwriting the device data from the migration import.